gildas-lormeau/mhtml-to-html/README.md

 ## Install

-Download the executable for your OS here: https://github.com/gildas-lormeau/mhtml-to-html/releases
+- Download the executable for your OS here: https://github.com/gildas-lormeau/mhtml-to-html/releases

+- Rename the file to `mhtml-to-html` if you are not using the Windows executable

 ## Install from source